 What Attorney Jayson Lutzky and his dedicated staff can do is make sure that all our clients get the peace of mind that comes from knowing every last detail of their settlement is being combed over and fought for.

-Reach out to us today at (718) 550-2881 or contact us here online to set up a free consultation.
+Ready to file for divorce in NY?
+Reach out to our Bronx divorce lawyer at (718) 550-2881 or contact us online to set up a free consultation.

 "He was knowledgeable, patient and confident."- Nelson Q.

 "Jayson is a different type of lawyer who has a good heart!"- Patrick G.

 "A fighter and great defender at a reasonable price."- Juan R